tf2spi/dotfiles/README.md

 ## .gitignore

 ```
-# Files produced by .gdbinit and frields
+# Files produced by .gdbinit and friends
 .breakpoints
 .gdb_history
+core*

 # Scripts I use in git repos to automate certain niceties
 *.i.sh